lbarry9/42/pipex/README.md

 Later on, the frequently encountered questions at the end of [this article](https://csnotes.medium.com/pipex-tutorial-42-project-4469f5dd5901) are very useful for debugging.

-Still stuck on the bloody exam_02, send help/
+Still stuck on the bloody exam_02, send help!

 (still) Reading:
 _The Goldfinch_ by Donna Tartt